-3.15.5.4 On the rope surface, twisting and bending of strands, sinking, crossing, corrosion and breaking of wires in strands that prevent using the rope in accordance with the purpose are not permitted.
+- 3.15.5.4 On the rope surface, twisting and bending of strands, sinking, crossing, corrosion and breaking of wires in strands that prevent using the rope in accordance with the purpose are not permitted. - 3.15.6 Marking and documentation.

-Identification, marking and issued documentation - in accordance with the requirements of 1.4.
+Identification, marking and issued documentation - in accordance with the requirements o $\underline{1.4}$.